Alien 8: Development

 Development of Alien 8 began immediately after the release of Knight Lore, in which the Stamper brothers predicted that publishers would attempt to copy Knight Lore's Filmation technology in other games.
-As with its predecessor, the Stamper brothers developed the game in monochrome to avoid visual overlay and attribute clash, as it was a common processing limitation in early 8-bit home computers.
+As with its predecessor, the Stamper brothers developed the game in monochrome to avoid attribute clash, a common limitation in some early 8-bit home computers.
 However, the Amstrad release exclusively displayed dual-colours.

-In 2019 an unofficial Commodore port was released.
+In 2019 an unofficial port for the Commodore 64 range was released.

 Reception

+Alien 8 entered the Gallup Top 30 sales chart at number one for the week ending 19 February 1985, replacing Ghostbusters after 13 weeks.
+After a second week at the top, it was replaced by Football Manager.

 The game was critically acclaimed upon release.
 A reviewer of Crash praised its graphics and presentation, stating them to be "excellent" and more "imaginative and pleasing" compared to its predecessor, despite regarding it as "only having a slight difference".
 Amstrad Action similarly praised the graphics, citing them as "amazing", "brilliant" and having "great" colour combinations.
 A reviewer of Amtix! stated that the visuals were "breathtakingly stunning" and improves on its predecessor.
 David Kelly of Popular Computing Weekly stated the game was a "little" disappointing due to its similarities to Knight Lore, but asserted that the graphics were of superior quality to its predecessor.
 Chris Bourne of Sinclair User stated that the general quality of graphics were "higher" than its predecessor, although it used an identical system.

 Crash praised the new additions to the game, in particular the time limit and various collectable items.
 The reviewer wrote that the new features were "compelling and exciting", as it differs from its predecessor.
 A reviewer of Amstrad Action similarly praised its innovation, stating that it has "wonderfully" original ideas, despite criticising it similarities to Knight Lore.
 Kelly praised the game's extra puzzles and the animation of enemies, heralding them as "brilliant".
 Bourne similarly praised the 3D animation, writing that every extension of the game improved over Knight Lore.